vultisig/vultisig-contracts/README.md

 ## UniswapV3Oracle contract

-For VULT/USDC pool, it will return TWAP price for the last 30 mins and add 5% slippage
+For VULT/ETH pool, it will return TWAP price for the last 30 mins and add 5% slippage

-_This price will be used in whitelist contract to calculate the USDC tokenIn amount.
+_This price will be used in whitelist contract to calculate the ETH tokenIn amount.
 The actual amount could be different because, the ticks used at the time of purchase won't be the same as this TWAP_

 ### PERIOD